-We construct shocks to firm profitability using the introduction of Medicare Part D, which expanded US prescription drug coverage for the elderly.
-This policy change increased profits of those firms with more drugs that target conditions common among the elderly (Lichtenberg and Sun, 2007; Friedman, 2009).
-A challenge with this strategy, however, is that the expansion of Medicare affected not only the profitability of the firm's existing assets (i.e. profits coming from drugs already developed) but also the firm's investment opportunities (i.e., the future value of developing new drugs for the elderly).
-To isolate the causal impact of the increase in cashflow from the increase in investment opportunities, we exploit a second source of variation: affected drugs with longer exclusivity periods (patent life plus additional exclusivity granted by the FDA) are likely to generate more profits than drugs whose patents will soon expire.
-Since firms with longer exclusivity periods may have different development strategies than firms with patents with shorter exclusivity periods, we also control for the remaining exclusivity periods across their entire drug portfolio.
+We construct shocks to expected firm cashflows using the introduction of Medicare Part D, which expanded US prescription drug coverage for the elderly.
+This policy change differentially increased profits for firms with more drugs that target conditions common among the elderly (Friedman, 2009).
+However, variation in the share of elderly customers alone does not necessarily enable us to identify the impact of increased cashflows.
+This is because the expansion of Medicare impacts not only the profitability of the firm's existing assets (i.e. cashflows from already developed drugs), but also the firm's investment opportunities (i.e. the future value of developing new drugs for the elderly).

+To isolate the causal impact of cashflows on development decisions, we exploit a second source of pre-existing variation: remaining drug exclusivity (patent life plus additional exclusivity granted by the FDA).
+Even among firms with the same focus on the elderly, those with more time to enjoy monopoly rights on their products are likely to generate greater profits.